MewX/vsfiltermod/readme.txt

 ### Integration of Windows 7 SDK (Optional) ###

-To build MPC-HC with Windows 7 SDK follow these steps:
+To build VSFilterMod with Windows 7 SDK follow these steps:

 1) Download and install Windows 7 SDK from Microsoft website (http://www.microsoft.com/downloads/details.aspx?FamilyID=71deb800-c591-4f97-a900-bea146e4fae1&displaylang=en)
 2) Open regional settings, and set it to English (see this link for explanations : http://blogs.msdn.com/windowssdk/archive/2009/08/21/windows-sdk-configuration-tool-may-report-an-error-when-os-display-format-is-not-english.aspx)